SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/AzureMonitoring/ContainerApps/containerApps-metrics.md

-Follow these steps if you want to monitor System metrics like CPU Percentage, Memory Percentage etc. of your Azure App Service.
+Follow these steps if you want to monitor System metrics like CPU Percentage, Memory Percentage etc. of your Azure Container App.

 &nbsp;

 ## Prerequisites

+- Azure subscription and an Azure Container App instance running
-- Setup EventHub and Central Collector mentioned in previous steps
+- Central Collector Setup

+&nbsp;

-## Setup Dashboard
+# Dashboard Example

-Once you have set up the prerequisites, you can [create a Dashboard](https://signoz.io/docs/userguide/manage-panels/) in SigNoz to monitor your metrics.
+Once you have completed the prerequisites, you can start monitoring your Azure Container App's system metrics with SigNoz.
+Here's how you can do it:

-As an example, here's how you can track Memory Usage of your App Service
+1. Log in to your SigNoz account.

-1. Navigate to the Dashboards section of SigNoz, and add an dashboard.
+2. Navigate to the Dashboards, and [add an dashboard](https://signoz.io/docs/userguide/manage-dashboards/)

-2. Add a Timeseries Panel
+3. Add a Timeseries Panel

-3. In Metrics, select **azure_memorypercentage_total** and Avg By select tag location.
+4. In **Metrics**, select `azure_replicas_count`  and **Avg By** select tag `name`

-4. In Filter say name = <app-svc-plan-name>
+5. In Filter say `type = Microsoft.App/containerApps`

-5. Hit “Save Changes” You now have Memory Usage of your App Service in a Dashboard for reporting and alerting.
+6. Hit “Save Changes”.
+You now have Memory Usage of your Container App in a Dashboard for reporting and alerting

-In this way, you can monitor system metrics of your Azure App Service in SigNoz!
+In this way, you can monitor system metrics of your Azure Container App in SigNoz!

+&nbsp;

+If you encounter any difficulties, please refer to this [troubleshooting section](https://signoz.io/docs/azure-monitoring/az-container-apps/metrics/#troubleshooting)